- Home

 Alex Beere

-Physiotherapist and Clinical Educator
+Physiotherapist / Clinical Educator

 Alex Beere is a JCU graduate who completed his Bachelor of Physiotherapy in 2011.
 Since then, he has worked in a variety of different settings, including private practices and hospitals, with a brief stint working overseas in the UK.
 Alex has also completed his APA Sports Physio Level 2 course and has worked as a Team Physiotherapist for North Ward Rugby Union, Stockman's Rugby and Rebels Football Club over the years.
 He has a keen interest in soccer, rugby, cricket and playing the guitar.